But I do.

 Then, finally, I used discussion to see if my feelings were valid or not.
-It turns out that they were VERY valid.
+It turns out that they were very valid.

-Being scared of someone who grabs your arms and throws you forcefully onto the ground is a NORMAL RESPONSE.
+Being scared of someone who grabs your arms and throws you forcefully onto the ground is a normal response.

 Yet I still sometimes have trouble when remembering the past.
 I imagine myself acting differently than I did.
 I have so much regret.
-I am ashamed of what I DIDN’T do.
+I am ashamed of what I didn’t do.

 Talking to people about it was so scary at first.
-I thought (thanks to Dan’s brainwashing) that they would look down on me or view me as pathetic and weird.
+I thought (thanks to my abuser’s brainwashing) that they would look down on me or view me as pathetic and weird.
 Not the case.
 People were more empathetic than I thought (minus a few people that I ended up dropping as friends due to their rude actions towards me) and that was so surprising.

 I wasn’t afraid to talk about it after a while.

-But the thing about it is – I WANTED to talk about it, which seemed odd to me since so many victims of trauma often bottle up inside themselves and don’t want to discuss it.
+But the thing about it is – I wanted to talk about it, which seemed odd to me since so many victims of trauma often bottle up inside themselves and don’t want to discuss it.
 I wanted to bring it up.
 I wanted people to know.
 I wanted people to listen and above all else understand what I went through and why I felt the way I did.